grafana/mimir/docs/sources/reference-http-api/_index.md

 If you disable multi-tenancy, Grafana Mimir doesn't require any request to include the `X-Scope-OrgID` header.

-Multi-tenancy can be enabled and disabled via the `-auth.multitenancy-enabled` flag `-auth.multitenancy-enabled` or its respective YAML configuration option.
+Multi-tenancy can be enabled and disabled via the `-auth.multitenancy-enabled` flag or its respective YAML configuration option.

 For more information about authentication and authorization, refer to [Authentication and Authorisation]({{< relref "../authentication-and-authorisation.md" >}}).